Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: The Ostrowski dynamical system

-Now define The partition $\{I_{a,b}\}_{(a,b) \in \Ac^n}$ is called the {\em partition by fundamental sets of depth $n$}. \end{notation} We also introduce a further notation that will allow the description of the set of bounded pairs of digits under study in this paper. \begin{notation} For $N \geq 1$, let Let $ (a,b ) \in {\mathcal A}_N^n$.
+Now define The topological partition $\{I_{a,b}\}_{(a,b) \in \Ac^n}$ is called the {\em partition by fundamental sets of depth $n$}. \end{notation} We also introduce a further notation that will allow the description in the next proposition of the fundamental sets in the case of bounded pairs of digits under study in this paper. \begin{notation} For $N \geq 2$, let Let $ (a,b ) \in {\mathcal A}_N^n$.
 Set We also define